BoxDreamer: Dreaming Box Corners for Generalizable Object Pose Estimation: Introduction

 To estimate the target pose, \emph{Retrieval-based} methods initialize the object pose by retrieving the most similar reference image, followed by the post-refinement.
 These approaches are effective when dense reference views and corresponding pose annotations are available.

-However, for sparse-view scenarios, retrieving reference views with similar viewpoints is challenging, leading to poor pose initialization.
-The poor pose initialization adversely affects subsequent modules that refine the pose.
+However, for sparse-view scenarios, retrieving reference views with similar viewpoints is challenging, leading to inaccurate pose initialization.
+The suboptimal pose initialization impairs subsequent modules that refine the pose.
 Moreover, for objects in query images with severe occlusion, selecting the correct reference is highly challenging, often leading to the failure of the pose estimation process.

 \emph{Matching-based} methods first reconstruct the target object's point cloud from reference images and then establish correspondences between the query image and the point cloud for pose estimation.
 These methods achieve high-accuracy pose estimation when accurate object point clouds can be recovered.
 However, the reliance on robust 2D-3D matching inherently depends on complete reconstructed point clouds, which becomes challenging in sparse-view scenarios.
 Additionally, object occlusion limits the association between image pixels and point clouds, significantly reducing the effectiveness of correspondence-based approaches in such conditions.